 Treasure Chest Toonie Draw is a weekly 50/50 community lottery Fundraiser in the Corner Brook and Bay of Islands area.
 Play a toonie a week to win big money and support the local programs of NL Laubach Literacy and the Family Resource Centre.
 The draw takes place every Wednesday morning.
 For information, search Facebook TCToonieDraw or call the Family Resource Center 634-2316.

 Chase the Ace

 Chase the Ace is every Thursday night at the Royal Canadian Legion Branch 13 on West Street in Corner Brook.
-Last week, the jackpot was up to $7,000 with 20 cards left.

 Thursday night cribbage

 The Stephenville Theatre Festival and the Stephenville Lions Club will be hosting cribbage, in addition to its regular Chase the Ace fundraiser, at the club every Thursday evening up until Dec.
 19. Groups of eight players will play-off in best-of-3 games, with total game time being 45 minutes.
 The first round starts 6:45 p.m., followed by the second round at 7:30 p.m. and the final round at 8:15 p.m.
 The winner takes half of the pot, while 30 per cent goes to the runner-up and 20 per cent for third place.
 The Chase the Ace event, which is in support of Max Simms Memorial Camp and the Stephenville Theatre Festival, runs from 7-9 p.m. every Thursday with ticket sales stopping at 8:45 p.m.